UofT-DSI/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Frame - The list of employees within the target population.
 So all employees in the database.
 Sampling units - Each indiviual that is selected for the survey.
 Observation units - Same as sampling units, the individuals selected for the survey.

+Sampling strategy and Justification :
+The strategy is to get responses from random employees from different departments within the same samepling frame and target population.
+This will provide a response and representation from multiple deparments and allow for good collection of responses.

+Justification:

+Once we get the responses, we will be able to determine if this is an overall issue and how the sampling units from the sampling frame truly feel.
+Since we are using the sample units from the sample frame, we will get accurate results.

 ```

 Your 5-10 question survey: